mpapallo/FinalProject/README.md

 </h4>
 * finished after school
 * made three class periods instead of two and fixed going from one period to another (was infinitely going to "last class of the day")
+* changed so the next function (after school, in school, morning, etc.) is based on a string returned by previous function
+* added homework (for some reason it got deleted or never saved before)
+* fixed pop quiz scoring (just added 25 pts to score)
+* FIX: after school: study, homework, facebook don't change the time (each should add 2 hrs)
+* FIX: after school: after time is 7am (when you sleep or when you get to that time by doing things), does one more cycle of after school --> maybe it isn't returning "morn" until time has already been 7? maybe time isn't updating?

 <h3>